Chapter 5 : Chapter Five

 “Our specialty,” I replied, returning his smile in spite of my aversion to the subject.
 His good humor was contagious.

-“It should be something that contradicts fear, something that brings about a strong positive emotion instead of a negative one.”
+“It should be something that contradicts fear, something that brings confidence instead."
 He furrowed his brow in thought and looked at me, inviting input.

 I thought about it for a moment, vexed.
 What force had I ever experienced that was stronger than fear?
 But then I began to recall sun-drenched summer days in another life; a little girl running amid carts and horses and cooking fires, watching the sun set over rolling hills or the wide sea, stamping her feet as fiddlers played and dancers whirled about in a myriad of colors.
 Each day with the traveling folk had brought something to laugh about, no matter how small.
 In that place I had felt like nothing could ever hurt me.
 It was a powerful feeling, one that could surely overtake whatever monsters might lurk in the shadows.
 In the face of these memories, the answer came with ease.